Last Updated on January 23, 2026 by Emma Fajcz | Published: March 25, 2019

 This literal hole-in-the-wall has made a name for itself as one of the most Instagrammable places in Barcelona.
 (And it’s well deserved, if you ask us!)

+It’s located in El Born, one of our favorite neighborhoods for cafe-hopping and people watching, which makes this stop all the more enjoyable.
 Don’t miss a café con leche or cheeky gin and tonic surrounded by antiques and locals in a hidden open-air cafe called Espai Mescladís just five minutes away.
+Here’s more ideas for where to eat in El Born!

-Where to find it: Carrer de l’Allada-Vermell 12
+Where to Find It: Carrer de l’Allada-Vermell 12

-7. Markets galore
+7. Markets Galore

 The Boqueria Market was once a bustling place for locals to get fresh ingredients every morning.
 However, in recent years it has become overrun with tourists who see it only as one of the best places to take pictures in Barcelona, rather than as a way to support local businesses.
+If you can’t leave Barcelona without getting your Boqueria fix, make sure you visit the market the right way:

 But the Boqueria isn’t the only market in town.
 And you don’t have to limit yourself (or your Instagram) to just one kind of market!

 A few of our favorites are Palo Alto Market which promises a day of food trucks, music, and local artists and designers selling their wares; Mercat de la Terra, a market that prides itself on all locally-sourced, seasonal, and ecologically-grown food; and Mercat Port Antic, where for over 20 years antiques fanatics have been showcasing their treasures for visitors to take home as a more original souvenir.
+Let’s put it this way: would your dad rather have a Barcelona magnet or a coin from the Spanish Civil War?

-• Mercat de la Terra: Avinguda del Paraŀlel 49, every Saturday from September to May from 10 a.m.–4 p.m., and every Tuesday in June and July from 5:30–10 p.m., free!
+- Mercat de la Terra: (Avinguda del Paraŀlel 49) every Saturday from September to May from 10 am–4 pm, and every Tuesday in June and July from 5:30–10 pm, free!

-• Palo Alto Market: Carrer del Pellaires 30, the first weekend of every month, €4 euros (well worth it!)
+- Palo Alto Market: (Carrer del Pellaires 30) the first weekend of every month, €4 euros (well worth it!).

-• Mercat Port Antic: Passeig Josep Carner, 27, Saturdays and Sundays from November to May, and Fridays, Saturdays, and Sundays from March to October.
+- Mercat Port Antic: (Passeig Josep Carner, 27) Saturdays and Sundays from November to May, and Fridays, Saturdays, and Sundays from March to October.

 8. Jardins de Laribal

-This park is one of our best-kept secrets and the perfect spot for a romantic sunset walk—be it with your favorite travel buddy, a Tinder date or just a good book.
+This park is one of our best-kept secrets and the perfect spot for a romantic sunset walk—be it with your favorite travel buddy, a Tinder date, or just a good book.
+Barcelona doesn’t have the inner-city lung that El Retiro provides for Madrid, so getting fresh air requires a bit of a climb.
+But we promise it’s worth it.

 Dripping in flora, fauna and fountains rivaled only by the likes of the famous Alhambra in Granada, this hidden gem is a must see on your next visit.
 It’s undoubtedly one of the best places to take pictures in Barcelona.